Fall in love with Patrick County…

 Pinnacles of Dan Trails: The roughly 6-mile hike to the Pinnacles of Dan begins at the Pinnacles Hydro Plant in Meadows of Dan.
 Go inside the hydro plant and sign a waiver from the plant attendant before embarking.
 This hike is only recommended for very experienced adventurers who are skilled at navigation and don’t mind some scrambling.
 You will be rewarded at the top with breathtaking views of the pinnacles and surrounding mountains.

-Round Meadow Creek Trail: This easy 0.3 mile, 20-minute loop trail is right off the Blue Ridge Parkway, south of Meadows of Dan.
-It’s great for all experience levels and features a small river, a bridge overlook, and is a great location for birding.
+Round Meadow Creek Trail: This easy 0.3 mile, 20-minute loop trail is right off the Blue Ridge Parkway, at milepost 179.2.
+It’s great for all experience levels and features a small river with easy access, a beautiful bridge overlook, and is a great location for birding.